Christian Cage: The Patriarchy (2023–2025)

 At Double or Nothing on May 28, Cage lost to Wardlow in a ladder match for the AEW TNT Championship.
 Wardlow then lost the title to Luchasaurus, with Cage's help, on the premiere episode of Collision, on June 17.
 Cage then started a new storyline where he claimed to be the AEW TNT Champion and would carry the championship around with him, despite the actual champion being Luchasaurus.
 Cage's new character would receive acclaim from critics, audiences and other wrestlers; fellow AEW wrestler MJF opined that Cage was the "best he's been in his entire career".
 Cage and Luchasaurus would begin a feud with Darby Allin over the championship.
-On the August 23 edition of Dynamite, Cage was added to the tag team coffin match at All In: London, following AR Fox's removal from the Mogul Embassy, replacing Fox and teaming with Swerve Strickland to face Allin and Sting.
-On August 27 at All In: London, Cage and Strickland were defeated by Allin and Sting, who threw Strickland in the coffin to win the match.
+On the August 23 edition of Dynamite, Cage was added to the tag team coffin match at All In, following AR Fox's removal from the Mogul Embassy, replacing Fox and teaming with Swerve Strickland to face Allin and Sting.
+On August 27 at All In, Cage and Strickland were defeated by Allin and Sting, who threw Strickland in the coffin to win the match.
 The following week at All Out on September 3, Cage helped Luchasaurus defeat Allin to retain the AEW TNT Championship.
 On the September 23 episode of Collision, Cage pinned Luchasaurus in a triple threat match (also involving Allin) to become the new AEW TNT Champion.